“Great ads are built on insights. And insights are always honest. But the truth isn’t always positive. The world isn’t always good.”

-These are observational insights– finding the things “we never knew we always do” and a shared experience is a short-cut to understanding which helps when you only have 30” to land a campaign.
-A good example is the economist’s quote: I never read The Economist – by a 42-year-old trainee, or the Short Film Festival that targeted people with a short attention span.
-Both ‘attack’ people in the real world, but land on their feet because the ads are generic enough to avoid offence.
+These are observational insights– finding the things “we never knew we always do” and a shared experience is a shortcut to understanding which helps when you only have 30” to land a campaign.
+A good example is the economist’s quote: I never read The Economist – by a 42-year-old trainee or the Short Film Festival that targeted people with a short attention span.
+Both ‘attack’ people in the real world, but land on their feet because the ads are generic enough to avoid offense.

 4. Admit that maybe life can be better

 We’re not all perfect and admitting that, works.
 It costs you nothing – everyone already knows it – so focus on the realities of daily life and your brand becomes more relatable.
 I suggest you stand for the “little guy”.
 Fedex tended to rest its campaigns on office workers struggling to stay ahead with a little help from Fedex.

 These consumers weren’t the corner-office kings, and the brand looked like it stood for the everyday rat racer.